loveencounterflow/intersock/README.md

 * **`cmid`**, **`smid`** (`text`): *Client Message ID* (CMID) and *Server Message ID* (SMID); these are counters that start at an arbitrary integer and are incremented for each subsequent request.
 Both may or may not restart when clients get disconnected or a server is restarted.
-Since CMIDs and SMIDs are used to recognize the response to a `call()`, this entails that, under abnormal conditions, wrong pairings between request and response may occur, however unlikely.
+Since CMIDs and SMIDs are used to recognize the response to a `call`, this entails that, under abnormal conditions, wrong pairings between request and response may occur, however unlikely.
+When the client initiates a conversation, the client must set the CMID; when the server sends back a `result` or an `ack`, the server must use the same CMID under the same key, `cmid`; an SMID is not to be set in either message.
+Vice versa when the server starts a conversation: the server has to obtain a new SMID and set the `smid` property, and so forth.

 * **`type`**